tehomic/blog/temp/dev/2023-09-03-light-of-life-v1.markdown

 <hr/>
 <br/>

-The book of Genesis is the Lord God's intelligent design document, providing a witness about Creation activity and purpose and a witness about the structure of heaven and the universe.
-However, without doubt there is a significant challenge presented to the reader in order to to appreciate His witness.
+The book of Genesis Chapter one is the Lord God's intelligent design document, providing a witness about the created structure of heaven and the universe.
+Without doubt there is a significant challenge presented to the reader in order to to appreciate His witness.
 Consider that the world of heaven must surely be dramatically different to earth.
-On this subject, I recently heard a good preacher declare "the realm of Heaven compared to Earth might be like comparing two worlds.
-Heaven is 3 dimensional and "everywhere" while earth is a 2 dimensional "flatland" world controlled by Heaven.
-The former is true reality while the latter is a projected image moving through time.
+The obvious contrast is that heaven is not a physical world.
+The realm of Heaven compared to Earth is like comparing day and night, spirit and flesh.

+By relative comparison, imagine Heaven is 3 dimensional and "everywhere" while earth is a 2 dimensional "flatland" world controlled by Heaven.
+The former is true reality while the latter exists by virtue of the former.
+That is, the Earth and Mankind exist by vitue of the Lord God of Israel, the Father, Son and Holy Spirit.
+This means that natural life is like a projected image moving through time, in the same way an image reel moves through the light of a projector.

+Add God says I AM - self-existant, but man can only say 'I AM' by virtue of God who gives me the light of light.
+Transition to 'God divided the light from the darkness' in the beginning.

+The light of life IS the virtue of Jesus which gives creation opportunity to work and compete

 Eventhough a born again Christian is seated in heaven with Christ, unless he/she walks with the Holy Spirit, bible reading and interpretation might be a challenge, because the flesh is spiritual.